A Whatsapp scam involving messages from fake ‘relatives’ has resulted in victims losing up to £15,000.

 - Contact family members on their usual phone numbers immediately to verify any texts you receive which request money

-- Never send money or make a payment unless you have checked via phone call that the person texting you is who they say they are
+- Never send money or make a payment unless you have checked via phone call.
+Which means that the person texting you is who they say they are